Validating Formal Specifications with LLM-generated Test Cases: Results

-Of the 5 test cases that failed previous requirements, one was because the test case was not fully specified and admitted multiple instances, some of them valid and some invalid.
-No pattern was detected in the remaining 4, all of them indeed failed in one of previous requirements that was stated in the task prompt.
-In 3 of the 4 failed previous requirements, the LLM had previously been able to generate test cases for that specific requirement that satisfied the oracle.
 Of the 14 test cases that did not agree with the oracle, 13 were negative test cases, which seems to suggest that the LLM struggles more with these.
 The only positive test case that was invalid was for the requirement ``Components cannot be their own parts'' in the production line example.
 The invalid test case had a component \a{A} that was a part of component \a{B} which in turn was part of \a{A}.
 Essentially, the requirement was interpreted literally, but obviously it is a wrong interpretation, as components cannot physically contain themselves direct or indirectly.
-The invalid negative test cases were distributed among only 3 requirements: 1 for the requirement ``Only students work on projects and projects must have someone working on them'' in the courses example, because a student that is also a professor was wrongly assumed to not be able to work on a project; 3 for the requirement ``Users can see ads posted by everyone, but only see non ads posted by followed users'' in the social network example, due to a misinterpretation of the ``can'' as a ``must'' (all test cases had a user that did not see an ad, which was considered to be wrong); and 9 for the requirement ``A professor cannot teach colleagues'' because, likewise many of our students, it was incorrectly assumed that ``colleagues'' meant any other professor.
-Note that all 3 runs of GPT-5 made the last two mistakes, which is another indicator that the results are not very affected by non-determinism.
+The 13 invalid negative test cases were distributed among only 3 requirements: 1 for the requirement ``Only students work on projects and projects must have someone working on them'' in the courses example, because a student that is also a professor was wrongly assumed to not be able to work on a project; 3 for the requirement ``Users can see ads posted by everyone, but only see non ads posted by followed users'' in the social network example, due to a misinterpretation of the ``can'' as a ``must'' (all test cases had a user that did not see an ad, which was considered to be wrong); and 9 for the requirement ``A professor cannot teach colleagues'' because, likewise many of our students, it was incorrectly assumed that ``colleagues'' meant any other professor.
+Note that all 3 runs of GPT-5 made the last two mistakes, which is another indicator that the results are not significantly affected by non-determinism.